Neural Koopman Lyapunov Control: Preliminaries and Problem Statement

 \subsection{Problem statement}

-In this paper, we address the following problem: \begin{problem} \normalfont Given the data snapshots $X$ from the unknown nonlinear control system \eqref{eqn:nonlinear_system}, compute the Koopman observables $\boldsymbol{z}=\Phi(\boldsymbol{x})$ and the matrices $[\mathcal{K}_d,\; B_1,\; \dots,\; B_{m}]$ governing the Koopman based bilinear system \eqref{eqn:continous_bilinear_system}.
-Further, design a feedback controller that renders the zero solution of the unknown nonlinear system \eqref{eqn:nonlinear_system} asymptotically stable. \end{problem}
+Next, we provide the precise formulation of the problem addressed in this paper: \begin{problem} \normalfont Given the data snapshots $X$ from the unknown nonlinear control system \eqref{eqn:nonlinear_system}, compute the Koopman observables $\boldsymbol{z}=\Phi(\boldsymbol{x})$ and the matrices $[\tilde{\mathcal{K}}_d,\; B_1,\; \dots,\; B_{m}]$ governing the Koopman based bilinear system \eqref{eqn:continous_bilinear_system}.
+Further, design a feedback controller that renders the zero solution of the Koopman based bilinear system \eqref{eqn:continous_bilinear_system} \end{problem} In the following sections, we explain in detail how our learning framework simultaneously learns the lifted bilinear system and a valid CLF, thereby consequently allowing us to design stabilizing feedback controllers for the lifted bilinear system.